US laundromat market, mapped

 When is this dataset the wrong fit?

 Three cases.
-First, if you only sell to enterprise multi-site laundromat groups (the few operators above 40 sites), you need a curated list of 20 names, not 29,500 records.
-Second, if your buyer is a commercial laundry plant or industrial linen service, that is a different vertical (NAICS 812320 / 812332).
-Third, if your sales motion only fires above 75,000 dollars in annual contract value, single-store independents will not fit your unit economics.
-Save your budget and call us when an enterprise-only motion stalls.
+First, if your motion is a single annual contract with WaveMAX corporate or a major regional operator (the full chain layer runs to under 300 sites combined), you need a curated list of 20 names, not a site-level map.
+Second, if your buyer is a commercial laundry plant or industrial linen service, that is a different vertical.
+Third, if your contract value only works above $75,000 ACV, single-store independents will not fit your unit economics.

 Does the dataset cover dry cleaners as well?

-No. This page covers self-service laundromats only (NAICS 812310, coin and card operated).
-Professional dry cleaning is a separate vertical (NAICS 812320) with different equipment, different unit economics, and different vendor stacks.
+No. This page covers self-service laundromats only, coin and card operated.
+Professional dry cleaning is a separate vertical with different equipment, different unit economics, and different vendor stacks.
 Brands like Tide Cleaners, Martinizing, and Lapels are dry cleaners, not laundromats, and they live on the sister page when it ships.
 Ask us if you want both segments combined.

 See the laundromat owner dataset before you pay for it.

 Tell us the states, metros, or chain affiliations you want.
-We send a free sample of around 100 verified owner records you can check against your own pipeline, no commitment, no email-list back-and-forth.
+We send a free sample of around 100 verified owner records you can check against your own pipeline — no commitment, no email-list back-and-forth.
+For the trades family, see the companion largest HVAC companies map.

 Get the sample